stephenxs/SONiC/doc/qos/new-headroom-calculation.md

 In general, we would like to:

 1. have the headroom calculated in the code so that the users won't need to be familiar with that.
-2. support headroom override, which means we will have fixed headroom size on some ports regardless of the ports' length and cable length.
+2. support headroom override, which means we will have fixed headroom size on some ports regardless of the ports' speed and cable length.
 3. have more shared buffer and less headroom.

 The headroom size calculation discussed in this design is implemented in the `BufferManager` which is a daemon running in the swss docker.
 When a port's speed or cable length updated it's resposible for updating the headroom size accordingly.

 ### Current Solution

-- When system start, it reads the pg_profile_lookup.ini and generate an internal lookup table indexed by speed and cable length, and containing size, xon, xoff and threshold.
+- When system start, it reads the pg_profile_lookup.ini and generates an internal lookup table indexed by speed and cable length, and containing size, xon, xoff and threshold.
 - When a port's cable length updated, it records the cable length of the port.
 But it doesn't update relavent tables accordingly.
 - When a port's speed updated,
-    1. It looks up the (speed, cable length) pair in the BUFFER_PROFILE table or generate a new profile according to the internal lookup table.
+    1. It looks up the (speed, cable length) tuple in the BUFFER_PROFILE table or generate a new profile according to the internal lookup table.
     2. And then update the port's BUFFER_PG table for the lossless priority group.

 ### The Requirement